 - Innkeeper, Cunny of the Goose, Novigrad

 2. Completing Gwent quests

 It’s possible to miss or fail these quests, or just complete them without playing Gwent – but as of patch 1.05 and later, fail-safes were added for most of the cards you could miss if a character became unavailable.
-All you need to do to track down the attached card is select the attached Gwent quest and follow the waypoint to the card.
+All you need to do to track down the NPC specific card is to select the Gwent quest and follow the waypoint to the card.
 For example, if your actions cause the Bloody Baron to leave Velen before you win a card from him, you’ll find the card in his home.

 There is an exception: as noted below, depending on what DLC you have installed you can miss Dandelion and a couple of other cards by failing to win a tournament during the quest A Matter of Life and Death.

 You receive this quest after the tutorial match in White Orchard.
 Battle Stepjan at the Alchemy Inn in Oxenfurt, the unnamed Barkeep at the Inn at the Crossroads, and Olivier at the Kingfisher Inn in Novigrad.
 Complete this quest before secondary quest Now or Never, or miss out forever.

 It’s not listed as a side quest, but it does reward you with a card not found anywhere else, unlike random opponents.
 Note that you can come back to the palace and beat him at any time; you don’t need to do it on your first visit.